 It makes me feel old by writing this, but twenty years ago I went to the University of Bristol.
 I had a great time, and Bristol is a wonderful place in its own right, but it was also great in that it had a comic book shop on Park Street.
 Park Street is a steep road going down from the Wills Building (part of the university) before it becomes College Green towards Bristol Cathedral.
 Book shops, record shops, restaurants and other non-chain stores filled the street, which saw a lot of visitation from the students because it was so close, and for me because it had the comic book shop.

-The comic book shop was Forever People, about halfway down on the right hand side as you walk down.
+The comic book shop was Forever People, about halfway on the right-hand side as you walked down Park Street.
 It was an old-fashioned shop, nothing fancy or trendy, just a packed interior with two levels, which could be seen as you entered the store.
-There might have been merchandise, but I only remember the comics because (a) that’s all I was interested in and (b) I couldn’t afford anything else at the time – I was a student.
+There might have been merchandise, but I only remember the comics because (a) that’s all I was interested in and (b) I couldn’t afford anything else at the time – I was a student, after all.
 I remember that it wasn’t very well lit, even though it had a big window to let in sunshine.

 [Edited to amend the name of the original comic shop to ‘Forever People’, which was thanks to Simon Pegg’s Nerd Do Well – Simon went to the University of Bristol at the same time as I did, and is a huge fan of 2000 AD.]